Pyranid Logo

 Standard Types

-When querying for a single column, e.g. a SQL COUNT, it's often useful to map to a standard type like String or Integer or Boolean.
+When querying for a single column, e.g. a SQL COUNT, it's often useful to map to a standard type like String, Integer, or Boolean.

 There's no need to create a custom "row" type to hold the result.